 - The first time the backup job runs, it will create the Data container.

 - The backup job will automatically mount the Data container and back up the data into the container each time the job runs.

 The backup schemes available will change with the destination selected for the Data Container.
 A fixed media selection such as Local hard drive, Network Location or iSCSI device, will provide a schedule option where each successive backup is automatically incrementally merged with the previous backup to provide one single backup with different restore points.

 Note: We are aware that the Network location (NAS) destination displays a scheme that say’s each backup overwrites the next but this is not what occurs.
 If a Network location is selected as the backup destination, each successive backup is automatically incrementally merged with the previous backup to provide one single backup with different restore points.

 Note: System Protection backups on RDX drives cannot be used to restore individual files unless Data containers are used.
 This applies to Windows Server 2008R2 and later.

-You can modify the size settings of a Data container, if the container does not exist.
+You can modify a Data container's size setting if the container does not exist.
 For example, if the backup job has not been run or if the container has been manually deleted.

 To modify the size of the Data container:

 - Select the backup job from the list.

 - Select Destination and go down to Data container options: